 The architecture of the pavilion itself symbolises the aim: a large display window allows an insight into the writing process at all times.
 What used to take place inside the synagogue is now visible in the centre of the city.
 The process is accompanied by live broadcasts, guided tours and talks.

-The first letter will be written on 21 August 2025 in Dresden City Hall – in an act that is both symbolic and real: the City Hall, a place of municipal self-government, will become the threshold of a transcultural project.
-The writing pavilion will be officially opened on the same evening.
+The first letter was written on 21 August 2025 in Dresden City Hall – in an act that was both symbolic and real: the City Hall, a place of municipal self-government, became the threshold of a transcultural project.
+The writing pavilion was officially opened on the same evening.

 Religion as part of urban society